Culture steps for non-natives

 The number of foreigners living in Estonia is increasing steadily, and for many the Estonian customs and traditions are alien.
 Surveys show that expats have difficulties in learning Estonian and integrating into Estonian society.
 Participation at cultural programs and having contacts with local people makes the integration process easier.

-In September 2018, the Estonian Institute started a project “Culture Step“ in Estonia.
-The project is funded by the European Social Fund through the Integration Foundation and it offers study trips, lectures and discussions for non-natives in Tallinn and Harju county.
-The programm is aimed at people whose native tongue is not Estonian and who are interested in Estonian culture, nature, history and everyday life.
-The program includes visits to places where Estonians go, show aspects of Estonian culture, enable people get to know locals and to establish local connections.
+2018-2022 the Estonian Institute ran a project “Culture Step“ in Estonia.
+The project was funded by the European Social Fund through the Integration Foundation and it offers study trips, lectures and discussions for non-natives in Tallinn and Harju county.
+The programme was aimed at people whose native language is not Estonian and who are interested in Estonian culture, nature, history and everyday life.
+The program included visits to places where Estonians go, show aspects of Estonian culture, enabled people get to know locals and to establish local connections.
 In 2019 the program was also opened for people living in Ida-Viru county.

-The project is partnered with local cultural establishments and NGOs (Estonian Open Air Museum, Estonishing Evenings, Museum of Estonian Architecture, Museum of Tallinn, Central Library etc.).
-If you wish to participate as a volunteer, please email: firstname.lastname@example.org
+The projectwas partnered with local cultural establishments and NGOs (Estonian Open Air Museum, Estonishing Events, Museum of Estonian Architecture, Museum of Tallinn, Central Library etc).

-The project is funded by the European Social Fund through the Integration Foundation.
+The project was funded by the European Social Fund through the Integration Foundation.